of Fine Arts

 College of Fine Arts offers undergraduate majors in the fields

-of art, communication, music, and music business.
+of the visual arts, communication, music, and music business.
 The curriculum

 study, as background training for a career in the arts, or